Do you often encounter a problem with watery yogurt?

 The most efficient way to thicken the yogurt is to add the dry milk powder to the whole cow milk prior to heating.
 It leads to a more nutritious and thicker yogurt formulation by increasing the number of solid milk protein in the mix.

-3 cup of milk require 1 cup of milk powder.
+3 cups of milk requires 1 cup of milk powder.
 We also recommend heating and keeping the milk at 82° C (180° F) for 10-20 minutes and this method to get the best results.

 4. ADD A THICKENER